access your Home Assistant remotely using DuckDNS, Letsencrypt and the nginx SSL proxy

 lets_encrypt: accept_terms: true certfile: fullchain.pem keyfile: privkey.pem token: 8730bbcf-YOUR-TOKEN-FROM-DUCKDNS domains: - YOUR-SUBDOMAIN.duckdns.org - ANY-OTHER-SUBDOMAIN.duckdns.org aliases: [] seconds: 3000

 When the DuckDNS add-on is running, you’ll be able to use your phone to access your home network from anywhere.
-However, as well as port forwarding there’s still more to do if you want this to happen securely.
-If you also want to connect to other devices, in addition to Home Assistant, on your home network you’re on the wrong page see using nginx proxy manager with home assistant
+However we want to do this securely.

 open up ports for nginx in your router

-Go to your home router admin page and find the port forwarding section.
-Forward the public inward tcp port 443 to your internal private port 443 on the IP address of your Home Assistant computer.
+Find your home router admin page and find the port forwarding section.
+Forward the public inward TCP port 443 to your internal private port 443 to your Home Assistant IP address.
 Do not forward public tcp ports 80 or 81 to any computer.

 edit your configuration.yaml to permit nginx